AlessandroPerini/MasterThesis/README.md

 ![logo](https://i.imgur.com/NZ63rQm.png)

-_This repository host the code of the algorithm implemented for our Master Thesis.
-We called it EXPLORER since it aims at finding explanations of query answers using query reverse engineering_
+_This repository hosts the code of the algorithm implemented for our Master Thesis.
+We called it "EXPLORER" (EXPLanation Oriented query Reverse EngineeRing) since it aims at finding explanations of query answers using query reverse engineering_

 The following is the _Thesis Abstract_